 She has so many things you’ll want to make for Christmas or any time of year!!
-Her Oatmeal Sandwich cookies, Salted Fudge Brownies and Old Fashioned Cream Caramels’s are all so good.
+Her Oatmeal Sandwich cookies, Brown Sugar Fudge and Old Fashioned Cream Caramels’s are all so good.
 I made every single one of them and gave them out to family at Thanksgiving and my family raved about them!

 In the end though I ended up deciding on her Eggnog Cakes!

-When I decided to make this recipe I must admit I wasn’t a big fan of eggnog.
-But what they say is true.. your tastes can change.
-When I was mixing up the batter I couldn’t believe how nice the eggnog flavor was.
+When I was mixing up the batter for these eggnog cakes I couldn’t believe how nice the eggnog flavor was.